-I am looking for relationships with men who share these values.
+I am looking for friendships and relationships with men who share these values.
 The men who appeal to me most are interested in sharing love, sex, and a sense of play, and who share my commitment to a community of friends and family.
-I live my life polyamorously, which is why I use the plural "men" instead of "man", and "relationships" instead of "relationship".
-Experience has taught me that I am happiest accepting the love that the men in my life have to give and that I am less happy when I try to find a single partner who can meet all needs.
+Lately I have lived my life polyamorously, which is why I use the plural "men" instead of "man", and "relationships" instead of "relationship", but I would very much like to find a primary partner.

 I'm a big believer in starting with low stakes dates, and not diving into a relationship too quickly.
 That means coffee, a walk, and talking to start.
 I love sex a lot (really, a lot), but I'd rather start with getting to know one another a bit first.
 Benjy Feen wrote a great piece on low stakes dates that I got from the OkCupid profile of a friend: http://benjyfeen.com/2008/11/12/low-stakes-first-dates/

 Other Stuff: I've got a little bit of an obsession with 17th and 18th century keyboard music.
 I also love to read, and adore good writing.
 There is something intoxicating about language when it is used well.
 As for my work, I'm a statistician who has had a long career in mathematics and computing.
 When I was younger I did social work, I've taught mathematics at the university level, worked as a software engineer, a research scientist and as a statistician.
 These days I work for a game company.

 Health and exercise are also very important to me and it would be great to find a partner who can also be a workout buddy, who is interested in exploring hiking and healthy living in general.
 I love to cook and share meals with friends and family.

 O', and my username, "Random" is a playful reference to my profession.